-The Training School offers three courses of study to undergraduate students: a three-year program which leads to a diploma in nursing, a four-year program which leads to a B.S. in Nursing degree, and a five-year, four-month program which leads to a diploma in nursing and an A.B. degree.
-In addition, the School provides instruction and clinical experience in pediatrics, obstetrics, orthopaedics, and communicable diseases to the students of ten schools of nursing.
+The Training School offers three courses of study to undergraduate students: a three-year program which leads to a diploma in nursing, a four-year program which leads to a B.S. in Nursing degree, and a six-year program which leads to a diploma in nursing and an A.B. degree.
+In addition, the School provides instruction and clinical experience in pediatrics, obstetrics, orthopaedics, and communicable diseases to the students of nine schools of nursing.